 Display ad costs vary, but what makes them one of the most cost-effective advertising methods is the flexibility.
 With some traditional advertising, brands can’t change the visuals, CTA or message, after an ad begins running.
 That means that if the ad isn’t effective, the cost per action may be higher.
-Since display advertising is dynamic, allowing advertisers to change course during a campaign gives brands greater flexibility to optimize campaigns and maximize the efficiency of their budget.
+Since display advertising is dynamic, allowing advertisers to change course during a campaign gives brands greater flexibility to optimise campaigns and maximise the efficiency of their budget.

 Complements other channels

 Display is complementary to other channels.
 When you combine it with another channel, like social media, display can boost ROAS or have a halo effect.
 In fact, according to our research, display can help reduce time-to-sales baseline by 21%.1 In addition, brands who have used a full-funnel strategy intermittently (e.g. on and off), drive 1.8X more ad-attributed sales on average when they take a modified full-funnel approach, and 2X more ad-attributed sales when they take a comprehensive full-funnel approach, compared to when they only use certain display ads.2

 Display ads allow brands to test different copy, visuals and calls to action in order to achieve the desired results.
 For example, rather than choosing just one headline and hoping it will work, brands can launch several display ads with the same visuals and CTAs but different headlines in order to gauge which messages resonate best with their intended audiences.
 If a brand is also doing offline marketing like TV spots or billboards, testing headlines through display advertising is a good way to determine which messages will yield the best results when applied to less flexible ad formats.